karajones/karajones.github.io/dlx/dlx2.md

 ### Where am I?

-When you first log in to the DLX you will on one of the login nodes.
+When you first log on to DLX you will on one of the login nodes.
 You can tell which login node you are on by the looking at the prompt, which will either say `@dlxlogin2-1` or `@dlxlogin2-2`.
 It almost never matters which login node you are logged into, so don’t worry about that for now.

 If you are ever uncertain of where you are within DLX, use the command:
 ```
 pwd
 ```
 This command will return the path to the directory you are currently in.
-For example, if you just logged in you will be in your home directory, and the response will be something like `/home/user001`.
+For example, if you just logged in you will be in your home directory, and the output will be something like `/home/user001`.

 ### Navigating and viewing directory contents